Nami-27/insynk-frontend-interview-assignment/Description.md

 - Worked on the expenses module.
 Started by creating a server side data addition for the same by saving to localStorage.
 - Created a common Expense component that can be used for addition and with the values provided as Props.
 - Completed the Adding Expense component
+- Next worked on listing the added expenses
+- For that, I added a function to return all the expense stored.
+And these will be further grouped on the basis of date provided.
+The grouped data should then be listed as provided in the design.
+So modified the styles to have similar look and feel.

 ## How much time did you spend on each step?